AdguardTeam/KnowledgeBase/docs/adguard-for-windows/features/settings.md

 To learn everything about Stealth Mode and its many options, [read this article](/general/stealth-mode).

-### Browsing Security
+### Browsing security

-Browsing Security gives strong protection against malicious and phishing websites.
+Browsing security gives strong protection against malicious and phishing websites.
 No, AdGuard for Windows is not an antivirus.
 It will neither stop the download of a virus when it's already started, nor delete the already existing ones.
 But it will warn you if you're about to proceed to a website whose domain has been added to our "untrusted sites" database, or to download a file from such website.
 You can find more information about how this module works in the [dedicated article](/general/browsing-security).

 In this module you can